juanluisbaptiste/docker-postfix/README.md

 The following env variable(s) are optional.
 * `SMTP_HEADER_TAG` This will add a header for tracking messages upstream.
 Helpful for spam filters.
 Will appear as "RelayTag: ${SMTP_HEADER_TAG}" in the email headers.
-* `PRIVATE_ONLY` Setting this will restrict access to private subnets only.
+* `SMTP_NETWORKS` Setting this will allow you to add additional, comma seperated, subnets to use the relay.
+Used like "-e SMTP_NETWORKS='xxx.xxx.xxx.xxx/xx,xxx.xxx.xxx.xxx/xx'

 To use this container from anywhere, the 25 port needs to be exposed to the docker host server: